gnolang/faucet-hub/README.md

 - Linux : `sudo apt install libnss3-tools` + mkcert binary
 - Windows : `choco install mkcert` or `scoop install mkcert`

+### TODO:
+A secure cookie is set by the faucet when requesting a GitHub connection.
+In local development, this requires the server to send a cookie as secure but without proper security settings such as `gh-username=USERNAME; Max-Age=3600; HttpOnly; Secure; SameSite=None`. **This is not secure for a production environment**, so we might consider configuring a dedicated server-side API for development in a secure way.

 ## Adding your faucet to the Hub

 ### Running a faucet